 - 2. VADA may send all results to Fight Fax or other official record keeper that may submit the appropriate information to the Federal Suspension List. - 3.
-VADA may send the results of any Adverse Analytical Findings or Atypical Findings to the Association of Boxing Commissions, a sanctioning body, or other organization in VADA's sole discretion.
-VADA maintains the sole right to determine to which entities or organizations results shall be disseminated, and any Athlete acknowledges this right by their participation in the VADA program. - 4.
-VADA will cooperate with the commission, sanctioning body, or other relevant organization for the purpose of levying penalties, suspensions, or other sanctions against an Athlete who violates anti-doping policy. - C. Violations of VADA Policy - 1.
-A doping violation or another violation of VADA policy may result in the removal of the Athlete from the VADA program at VADA's discretion. - 2.
+VADA may send the results of any Adverse Analytical Findings or Atypical Findings to the Association of Boxing Commissions and/or any sanctioning body, if applicable. - 4.
+VADA will cooperate with the commission or other sanctioning body for the purpose of levying penalties, suspensions, or other sanctions against an Athlete in violation of VADA policy.

+C. Violations of VADA Policy

+- 1. A doping violation or another violation of VADA policy will result in the removal of the Athlete from the VADA program. - 2.
 Sufficient proof of a doping violation is established by either of the following: presence of a prohibited substance or its metabolites or markers in the Athlete's A Sample where the Athlete waives analysis of the B Sample and the B Sample is not analyzed; or, where the Athlete's B Sample is analyzed and the analysis of the Athlete's B Sample confirms the presence of the prohibited substance or its metabolites or markers found in the athlete's A Sample.
 VADA may in its discretion choose to have the B Sample analyzed even if the athlete does not request the analysis of the B Sample.
 VADA may establish that a doping violation has been committed if it finds that analysis of the B Sample is being unduly delayed. - 3.
-Excepting those substances for which a quantitative threshold is specifically identified in the Prohibited List, the presence of any quantity of a prohibited substance or its metabolites or markers in an Athlete's Sample shall constitute a violation of VADA policy.

-- 4. There also may be special criteria established for the evaluation of prohibited substances that can also be produced endogenously (e.g. EPO, hGH, testosterone, etc.). - 5.
+Excepting those substances for which a quantitative threshold is specifically identified in the Prohibited List, the presence of any quantity of a prohibited substance or its metabolites or markers in an Athlete's Sample shall constitute a violation of VADA policy. - 4.
+There also may be special criteria established for the evaluation of prohibited substances that can also be produced endogenously (e.g. EPO, hGH, testosterone, etc.). - 5.
 The success or failure of an athlete's use of a prohibited substance or prohibited method is not material.
-It is sufficient that the prohibited substance or prohibited method was used or attempted to be used for a violation of VADA policy to be committed. - 6.
+It is sufficient that the prohibited substance or prohibited method was used

+- or attempted to be used for a violation of VADA policy to be committed. - 6.
 A violation may also be established by other reliable means such as admissions by the Athlete, witness statements, documentary evidence, conclusions drawn from longitudinal profiling, or other analytical information which does not otherwise satisfy all the requirements to establish a doping violation.
-For example, a doping violation may be established based upon reliable analytical data from the analysis of an A Sample (without confirmation from an analysis of a B Sample) or from the analysis of a B Sample alone where the laboratory provides a satisfactory explanation for the lack of confirmation in the other sample. - Possession of a prohibited substance or method will constitute a doping violation, unless the Athlete establishes that the possession is pursuant to a therapeutic use exemption ("TUE") that has been granted by VADA or other acceptable justification. - 8.
+For example, a doping violation may be established based upon reliable analytical data from the analysis of an A Sample (without confirmation from an analysis of a B Sample) or from the analysis of a B Sample alone where the laboratory provides a satisfactory explanation for the lack of confirmation in the other sample. - 7.
+Possession of a prohibited substance or method will constitute a doping violation, unless the Athlete establishes that the possession is pursuant to a therapeutic use exemption ("TUE") that has been granted by VADA or other acceptable justification. - 8.
 A Whereabouts failure may also constitute a violation of VADA policy and warrant removal from the program.
 Please refer to VADA's Whereabouts Policy. - 9.
-The decision of VADA regarding the application or interpretation of any part of this policy is final.
+The decision of VADA is final.